viktor-mazepa/kbot/README.md

 ./kbot start
 ```

-Telegram kBot can return to Telegram user some ansers.
+Telegram kBot can return to Telegram user some answers.

 For example if you send ```/start hello``` , bot will send hello message with version ```Hello I'm Kbot v1.0.3```